 and enjoy circus skills.

-As for the boys their absolute favourite activity was the circus skills tent which they both kept gravitating back to at any given opportunity.
+The boys, 9 and 12, both loved the circus skills tent and they kept gravitating back to it at any given opportunity.
 Here they had a go at juggling, riding a uni cycle, throwing and catching various skittles, hoola hooping, and lots more.
-Again parents were encouraged to get involved in here and one of the circus masters even took the time to teach my husband how to juggle with three balls which I think we all found pretty impressive.
+Again parents were encouraged to get involved in here and the circus master was on hand to help teach you any tricks you want to learn.

-All of the above activities were free/included in the ticket price and there was no restriction on how many times you could join in with an activity.
-The only two activities that were asking for donations where the face painters and the rocket builders and although we did make donations I did see plenty of people not doing so I guess you could class them as free too.
+All of the above activities were free and included in the ticket price and there was no restriction on how many times you could join in with an activity.

 For me the Riverside stage was the best as it came complete with hay bales to sit on and was decorated with lots of weird and wonderful things such as lamp shades and discs.